A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Khan \textit{et al.} \cite{khan2024camsconvolutionattentionfreemambabased} proposed a convolution and attention-free segmentation mamba based model named \textbf{CAMS-Net}.
 The authors proposed NC-Mamba block, which differs from normal Mamba block by not using $1D$ convolution.
-Instead, representations are directly projected into SSM with SiLU activation function.
-The linearly interconnected factorized mamba block manipulates the input representation using a linear layer with SiLU.
+Instead, so the representations are directly projected into SSM with SiLU activation function.
 When using LIFM block, representations of height and width are combined into a single dimension and later reshaped to their original form.
 Therefore, LIFM block operates on two levels: Mamba Channel Aggregator (MCA), which works on channel level, and Mamba Spatial Aggregator (MSA), which operates on the combined height and width dimension.
-CS-IF blocks employs a combination of MCA and MSA blocks in each unit.
-Forward and backward scans are subsequently applied with shared weights.
 The initial part of segmentation network includes an MCA block combined with sinusoidal position embedding.
 Downsampling in encoder is performed using $2 \times 2$ average pooling.
 CS-IF blocks are employed in bottleneck and last encoder part.
 The decoder also uses MCA blocks, with upsampling performed by $2 \times 2$ bi-linear transformation.
-Overall, this paper aimed to present a convolution and attention-free methodology rather than achieving state-of-the-art results.
-However, CAMS-Net demonstrates superior or second-best performance compared to convolution and transformer-based methods on CMR×Recon MICCAI-2023 dataset.

 Yuan \textit{et al.} \cite{yuan2024mucmnetmambapowereducmnet} presented U-Net-based segmentation network tailored for skin lesion segmentation.
 This architecture differs from other mamba based U-Nets by omitting SAB and CAB blocks in skip connections.
 It features six encoder layers followed by downsampling with convolution layers, and six decoder layers with upsampling through convolution.
 The initial and final layers of both encoder and decoder utilize convolution layers.
 Aside from these initial and final layers, \textbf{MUCM-Net} integrates UCM-Net blocks and Mamba blocks by adding their representations together.
-There are two MUCM-Net configurations:

-\begin{enumerate} \item MUCM-Net(1-patch pipeline): This version has a single Mamba block where the feature passes directly through the Mamba block and is then added to the UCM-Net block. \item Another configuration splits channels into N parts, each processed by separate Mamba blocks, which are then concatenated and passed to the UCM-Net block, with N being 2, 4, or 8. \end{enumerate}